ajikamaludin/ajikamaludin/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ... , golang
+- 🌱 I’m currently learning ... , `about life`
 - 🤔 I’m looking for remote works
 - ⚡ Fun fact: ...
   - make the bar green : 14-02-2023